 Flatter your subject with soft light

 One drawback of LED lighting, especially the smaller panels, is that they can produce pronounced shadows.
 They are not the softest of light sources.
-However, this can be remedied by placing a diffuser, such as a photography silk cloth (it’s actually white nylon), in front of the panel.
+However, this can be remedied by placing a diffuser, such as a photography silk cloth (actually it’s, white nylon), in front of the panel.

 A more professional looking option is to use a foldable softbox diffuser to the front of the panel.

 Not only do these foldable softbox accessories soften the quality of the light but they can also control light spill off to the sides.
-In both respects, they are similar to their big brother softbox lights.
+In both respects, they are like their big brother softbox lights.

 Although you can’t expect them to perform as full-size softboxes, they are easy to transport, take up less space on set, and importantly, they are cheap.